Blog Writing Guide for Claude

 tags Space-separated tag slugs (not a YAML list!).
 First tag = primary category

 image Path to hero image.
-Pattern: /assets/YYYY-MM-DD-HH-MM-SS/title.png.
+Pattern: /assets/YYYY-MM-DD-HH-MM-SS/title.png (or title.jpg).
+Match the actual file extension.
 The folder name matches the post’s date: field with hyphens

 bg_alternative: true